julianidiart/notes/books/clean-agile.md

 ### The Bill of Rights

 - Bill of Rights for customers and developers: Emphasizing transparency, mutual respect, and the right to high-quality work.

+## 3. Business Practices

+### Planning

+- Agile planning involves breaking down a project into smaller pieces and estimating those pieces.

+#### User Stories and Story Points

+- User stories are simple descriptions of a feature from the user's perspective.
+- They are written on index cards to keep them concise and flexible.

+#### Iteration Planning

+- Each iteration starts with an Iteration Planning Meeting, where the team estimates their capacity and selects stories to work on.
+- The goal is to focus on delivering complete stories, not just individual tasks.

+#### INVEST Stories

+- Good user stories should adhere to the INVEST criteria, meaning they are Independent, Negotiable, Valuable, Estimable, Small, and Testable.

+#### Story Estimation

+- Some techniques to estimate are Flying Fingers and Planning Poker.
+- If estimates vary widely among team members, further discussion is encouraged to reach a consensus.
+- Stories that are too unclear or large may be split or require further research.

+#### Iteration and Release

+- It's preferable to have a few stories fully done than many partially completed.
+- At the end of each iteration, teams present a demo to stakeholders, showcasing completed features and passing acceptance tests.
+- A rising or falling velocity can indicate issues like story point inflation or declining code quality.
+- Teams aim to release as often as possible, ideally after every change.

+### Acceptance Test

+- These are tests written from the user's perspective to validate that the implemented features meet the desired requirements.
+- Acceptance tests are a key component in defining what "done" means for a user story, and they are written before development begins to guide the implementation.

+### Whole Team

+- All members of the project team (developers, testers, business analysts, etc.) work together in close collaboration.
+- This reduces communication barriers, improves efficiency, and encourages a shared sense of responsibility for the project's success.